bfschaffner/bookdown-stata/docs/index.md

 ##Background Readings
 * Lohr, Sharon. *Sampling: Design and Analysis.* Chapter 1.

-* Frankel, Martin R., and Lester R. Frankel. ``Fifty years of survey sampling in the United States." *Public Opinion Quarterly* (1987): S127-S138.
+* Frankel, Martin R., and Lester R. Frankel. ``Fifty Years of Survey Sampling in the United States." *Public Opinion Quarterly* (1987): S127-S138.

-* Brick, J. Michael. ``The future of survey sampling." *Public Opinion Quarterly* 75.5 (2011): 872-888.
+* Brick, J. Michael. ``The Future of Survey Sampling." *Public Opinion Quarterly* 75.5 (2011): 872-888.

 * Baker, Reg, et al. ``Summary Report of the AAPOR Task Force on Non-probability Sampling." *Journal of Survey Statistics and Methodology* (2013).
 (And read subsequent commentary)